-Description: Number of new health workers who graduated from a pre-service training institution or program as a result of PEPFAR-supported strengthening efforts, within the reporting period, by select cadre Numerator: Number of new health workers who graduated from a pre-service training institution or program as a result of PEPFAR-supported strengthening efforts, within the reporting period, by select cadre The numerator is the sum of new health workers from the host country who graduated from a preservice training institution within the reporting period with full or partial PEPFAR support.
-Individuals may be in pre-service training over a number of years but can be counted as graduated when they have completed their program.
+HRH_PRE Description: Number of new health workers who graduated from a pre-service training institution or program as a result of PEPFAR-supported strengthening efforts, within the reporting period, by select cadre Numerator: Number of new health workers who graduated from a pre-service training institution or program as a result of PEPFAR-supported strengthening efforts, within the reporting period, by select cadre The numerator is the sum of new health workers from the host country who graduated from a pre-service training institution within the reporting period with full or partial PEPFAR support.
+Individuals may be in pre- service training over a number of years but can be counted as graduated when they have completed their program.
 Graduates do not need to attend a formal ceremony - completing the program and receiving documentation is sufficient.
 Denominator: N/A Indicator changes (MER v2.6 to v2.6.1): None Reporting level: Above-Site Reporting frequency: Annually How to use: It is widely acknowledged that the lack of trained health workers is a major barrier to scaling up health services.
 The lack of a sufficient workforce in countries presents a serious challenge to every area of health.
 The data will tell us the number of new health workers who are available to enter the health workforce each year as a result of PEPFAR support.
-How to collect: Training under this indicator is defined as "pre-service" training - the training of "new" health work (see definition below).
+How to collect: Training under this indicator is defined as "pre-service" training - the training of "new" health workers (see definition below).
 Training generally occurs prior to the individual entering the health workforce in his or her new position (with the exception of certain training that may occur on-the job but that prepares health workers to function as a new cadre or with an expanded scope of practice in the health system).
 A health worker who advances to a higher cadre (e.g., a clinical assistant who completes training to become a clinical officer) shall be counted as a "new" health worker for the purposes of this indicator.
-The HRH goal is to expand the number of workers in the workforce and increase access to care through the advancement of current workers to higher level cadres through additional training and education.
+The HRH goal is to expand the number of workers to higher level cadres through additional training and education.
 Pre-service training institutions are university-based or affiliated schools of medicine, nursing, public health, social work, laboratory science, pharmacy, and other health-related fields.
-Non-professional or paraprofessional training would be any accredited and nationally recognized pre-service program that is a requirement for this cadre's entry into the workforce.
-"In-service" and "continuing education" training should not be included in the count for the but continue to be encouraged.
-These types of training may be captured by other indicato program areas (e.g., supply chain).
-In order to count, the duration of training must meet or exceed a minimum of 6 months.
-For example, community health workers who receive a 3-month training course cannot be counted here.
-The training duration may be a combination of classroom and practical field time to arrive at 6 months.
-A pre-service training program must be nationally accredited, or at the minimum meet national and international standards.
-The program must also have specific learning objectives, a course curriculum, expected knowledge, skills, and competencies to be gained by participants, as well as documented minimum requirements for course completion.
-The duration and intensity of training will vary by cadre; however, all training programs should have at a minimum the criteria listed above.
+Non-professional or paraprofessional training would be any accredited and nationally recognized pre-service program that is a requirement for this cadre's entry into the workforce. ing should not be included in the count for this ese types of training may be captured by other chain).